matt-42/vpp/README.md

 **Since Video++ relies on C++14 features, only compilers supporting this standard are able to compile the library.**

-## Higher Perfomances with Less Code
+## Higher perfomances with a simpler code

 Video++ generates code running up to one order of magnitude faster than naive implementations.

 Naive example, 1.79ms:
 ```c++